OSSSP/httpwn/README.md

 # httpwn
 Tool for stress testing web applications

+## Usage:
+./httpwn.py -h

-!
-For research purposes only !
+For research purposes only